PreciselyData/dis-api-standards/docs/PreciselyAPIDesignGuidelines.md

 `GET https://api.precisely.com/sample-product/v1/customers/20423`

-with `Accept: application/xml` and `Accept: application/json` in the request headers.
+with `Accept: application/xml` and/or `Accept: application/json` in the
+request headers.

 # Compression